-The project is complete and the following are available
+The project is complete and the following deliverables are available:

 - Strategies to Advance Automated and Connected Vehicles: Briefing Document.This document is intended for state, regional, and local agency and political decision makers who are framing public policy making for these transformational technologies.
 The briefing document makes the case for taking action in spite of uncertainties and presents 18 policy and planning strategies that may be useful in advancing societal goals.